PangolinGiLA/radiobeben/README.md

 You need to add both to path, then:

-1. set up databese ( for example with xampp and phpmyadmin ) and add its name to `ormconfig.json` in database field
+1. set up database ( for example with xampp and phpmyadmin ) and add its name to `ormconfig.json` in database field
 2. open new terminal in project directory
 3. `cd backend` then `npm install`
 4. `npm run dev` this should automatically create all tables in database